-A student worker hired to assist another student in/out of the classroom.
-Students should submit their course code, section number, and class days/times to their Learning Specialist at firstname.lastname@example.org to request an EA.
+A student worker is hired to assist another student in/out of the classroom.
+Students should submit their course code, section number, and class days/times to their Accessibility Specialist at firstname.lastname@example.org to request an EA.

 A student is provided notes from another student in their class or using note-taking technology.
 Students should request a note-taker and/or note-taking technology on the Direct Note Services website

 Accessible table height that would permit a student utilizing assistive movement devices or those with injuries to access a desk.
 Students should submit their course code, section number, and class days/times to their Accessibility Specialist by emailing email@example.com request an ADA table within their classroom.